Field trip: ARC Pro Basic Self-Rescue

 - Cancellation & Refund Policy

-We will go over some basic self-rescue skills such as rope ascension, getting hands-free while belaying, counterbalance rappelling, climber pick-off, escaping a belay, passing a knot on rappel, and alternate rappel methods.
+We will introduce general self-rescue concepts and then learn some basic self-rescue skills such as rope ascension, getting hands-free while belaying, taking over a belay, passing a knot on rappel, alternate rappel methods, and how to use a rope coil to help evacuate an injured climber.
 Students will get to practice all these skills on the rock under instructor supervision.

 We will meet in the parking lot across from the Starsmore visitor center at the entrance to N. Cheyenne Canyon Park at 8 am.